Berichte 2020

 The last "Namibia Notes" from June 6th were already out of date when you read them in the newspaper.
 At that time, only a few new positive cases had appeared in the Walvis Bay area, but the virus has spread quickly along the coast.
 It is now winter in Namibia and it is cool and wet on the coast.
 It seems that these are very good conditions for the spread.
 Today (as of June 20th) there are already 45 cases and the government's desire to have the virus under control seems to be becoming increasingly difficult to achieve.

 So two weeks ago the entire Erongo region was completely sealed off again, and this now also affects Omaruru and Okombahe, where most of our projects are located.
 Schools are closed again, there is a strict curfew, churches are closed again, and soup kitchens can only provide for children and adults in need under very strict conditions (distance rules and face masks and temperature checks).
-I am receiving more and more negative news: companies are now laying off their permanent employees or at least wages are being reduced by 50%.
+More and more negative news is reaching me: companies are now laying off their permanent employees or at least wages are being reduced by 50%.
 The day laborers and casual workers, but also the priests, have no income again during the strict lockdown and hunger is spreading rapidly.
-The WhatsApps that I have received from locals in the last few weeks are a sad testimony to this.
-Continue reading
+The WhatsApps that I have received from locals in the last few weeks are a sad testimony to this. read more

 Walvis Bay wieder zurück in Phase 1